OPTIMALSYSTEMS/enaio-webclient-demo-dashlet/README.md

 ### Location

-Locate the Abstraction Library in the "js/library" folder within the project directory.
+Locate the Abstraction Library [here](https://www.npmjs.com/package/@enaio-client/communication-library).
 Its organized structure makes it easily accessible for integration into your dashlet's codebase and for effortless updates in the future.

 ## Events